 If you can keep up the TLC regime until the first frost of fall (when the leaves will turn brown and die), you should end up with a massive pumpkin.
 At this point, clip the pumpkin from its stem and find a few friends to help you roll it onto a scale.
 Most importantly, don’t let all that food go to waste – the giant varieties are suitable for soups, pies, muffins, and any other recipe calling for pumpkin. (hat tip to https://modernfarmer.com/2015/10/how-to-grow-a-giant-pumpkin/)

-Contest “weigh in” for 2021 will be All Saints Day, but you can keep growing your giant orange baby through Thanksgiving if you like.
+Contest “weigh in” for 2022 will be November 10, 2022, but you can keep growing your giant orange baby through Thanksgiving if you like.

 Homeschooling Grandpa Len